The Solo Girl’s Guide to Vegas

 Dirt Dog

-I don’t know about you but I enjoy getting down and dirty once in a while.
-Dirt Dog is located about 20 minutes away from the strip but I can promise you, it’s worth the drive.
-Dirt Dog focuses on making delicious street food.
-They are known for their hot dogs and all the different ways they make them.
-My all-time favorite Dirt Dog hot dog is the Elote Dog.
+I don’t know about you, but I enjoy getting down and dirty now and then.
+Dirt Dog is located about 20 minutes away from the Strip, but I promise you, it’s worth the drive.
+Dirt Dog makes delicious street food like elevated hot dogs—my all-time favorite is the Elote Dog.

 Lazy Dog

-If there is anything I enjoy more than a nice dinner, is a nice dinner with my pooch.
-(When I had a pooch at least.)
-Lazy Dog is located at the Downtown Summerlin mall and not only has amazing food but you’re able to bring your pets.
-They also have a menu for your beloved friend so they can enjoy a nice meal as well.
+If there’s one thing I enjoy more than a nice dinner, it’s a nice dinner with my pup.
+Lazy Dog is located at the Downtown Summerlin Mall and not only serves excellent food but is also dog-friendly.
+The restaurant even offers a menu for your beloved furry friends so they can enjoy a nice meal with you.

 Mon Ami Gabi

-7 Money Saving Tips for doing Vegas on a Budget
+7 Money-Saving Tips for Planning a Solo Vegas Trip On a Budget

 4. Explore Old Vegas